-Travelling for gorilla safaris in Uganda is one of the best tourist experiences one can ever get in a tourist destination mostly the pearl of Africa.
-A visit to these apes in the jungles of Bwindi impenetrable forest and Mgahinga gives people a lifetime memorable experience.
-The mountain gorillas are endangered species that can only be found in Bwindi im[enetrable Forest National park of Uganda and the Virunga conservation arae which comprise of Rwabda;s Volcanoes national park, Virunga national park in DRC and Mgahinga Gorilla national park in Uganda.
+A gorilla safari in Uganda is one of the best wildlife experiences in the pearl of Africa.
+A visit to these apes in the jungles of Bwindi impenetrable forest and Mgahinga offers a lifetime memorable experience.
+The mountain gorillas are endangered species that can only be found in Bwindi impenetrable Forest National park and the Virunga Conservation Area which comprises of Rwanda’s Volcanoes National Park, Virunga National Park in DR Congo and Mgahinga Gorilla National Park in Uganda.

 All tourists interested in visiting these rare apes should therefore make early preparations so that they do not miss out on the experience.
 Below are some of the important things tourists going for gorilla safaris should put into consideration:-